ExpediaGroup/styx/docs/user-guide/configure-connection-pooling.md

 It is important to notice that, initially,  the pool has no established TCP connections.
 They are created lazily when needed.

+* *maxPendingConnectionsPerHost*: the maximum number of connections that may be waiting to be established at the same time.

 * *connectTimeoutMillis*: maximum allowed time for TCP connection establishment.

 * *socketTimeoutMillis*: maximum length of time a TCP connection can remain idle before being closed.